Mono Bucket foundation successfully decommissioned

 Read more of our latest news

-The interim financial report for Q4 2023 shows a very satisfying result for ZITON, with an EBITDA for the year...
+The interim financial report for Q3 2024 shows a satisfying result for ZITON, building on the solid performance from the...